Copper in Virginia

 Source: Georgius Agricola, De Re Metallica (p.223)

 The first copper mine in Virginia was near modern-day Dulles International Airport.
-Robert Carter organized the Frying Pan Copper Mining Company with two of his children plus his son-in-law, Mann Page, to mine ore on Frying Pan Branch.
-Carter was the land agent for Lord Fairfax, who controlled the Northern Neck land grant between the Rappahannock and Potomac rivers.
+Robert "King" Carter organized the Frying Pan Copper Mining Company in 1728 to mine ore on Frying Pan Branch, which at the time was part of Stafford County.
+Carter was the land agent for Lord Fairfax and controlled the "proprietary" land grant between the Rappahannock and Potomac rivers.
 He issued a grant for 762 acres to his sons, but in fact "King" Carter controlled the operation.
 He ultimately issued grants for 20,000 acres for potential copper development.

-Because Thomas Lee controlled the shoreline along the Virginia side of the Potomac River, Carter built a road to haul the wagons loaded with ore south to a new Copper Mine Landing that he opened on the Occoquan River.
-That landing was probably just downstream of the current town of Occoquan, across the river from the first courthouse at Woodbridge after Prince William County was created in 1731.
+Thomas Lee, a rival of Robert Carter, controlled the shoreline along the Virginia side of the Potomac River.
+Rather than try to transport the copper through Lee's property, Carter built a new road to haul wagons loaded with ore south to a new Copper Mine Landing on the Occoquan River.
+That landing was probably near Colchester, just downstream of the current town of Occoquan.

-The historic wagon road became known in Fairfax County as Ox Road, and tired pack animals were replaced with fresh ones halfway through the trip.
+The historic wagon road became known in Fairfax County as Ox Road.
+Tired pack animals were replaced with fresh ones halfway through the trip.
 The Half Way House was located just south of the modern Fairfax campus of George Mason University.

 Virginia's first copper mine was at or near modern Frying Pan Park in Fairfax County